A virus. There is A, B and C. Influenza is brought to you by the alphabet.

 Oscillococcinum?
-You are joking right?
-Do you know that is?
+You are joking, right?
+Do you know what that is?

-"In to a one litre bottle, a mixture of pancreatic juice and glucose is poured.
-Next a Canard de Barbarie is decapitated and 35 grams of its liver and 15 grams of its heart are put into the bottle.
-Why liver?
+"Into a one-litre bottle, a mixture of pancreatic juice and glucose is poured.
+Next, a Canard de Barbarie is decapitated and 35 grams of its liver and 15 grams of its heart are put into the bottle.
+Why the liver?
 Doctor Roy writes: “The Ancients considered the liver as the seat of suffering, even more important than the heart, which is a very profound insight, because it is on the level of the liver that the pathological modifications of the blood happen, and also there the quality of the energy of our heart muscle changes in a durable manner.”

-If you really think that could possibly have any effect on influenza, I worry for your grasp on reality.
+If you really think Oscillococcinum could possibly have any effect on influenza, I worry about your grasp on reality.

 People say they have the quote flu unquote when in fact they have another of the innumerable viruses that cause a febrile or coughing illness.
 Real flu makes you sicker than stink.
 Doctors also use the term too freely: stomach flu for example.
 Stop it.
 Precision of thought is demonstrated with precision of speech.
 I will let someone else comment of precision of writing.

 I reproduce here my yearly Medscape blog entry, A Budget of Dumb Asses:

 This essay is, I would like to clarify, directed at healthcare providers, not patients.
 Healthcare providers have no excuse to avoid the flu vaccine: they have access to the world's medical knowledge and should be able to rise above superstition and ignorance.
 The data is reasonably clear: HCW vaccination decreases patient death (PubMed).